amdrewnguyen/docquery/README.md

 #### `_$` function

+When passed an HTML element or string containing HTML, returns a [DOMNodeCollection](#domnodecollection-object) object based on argument passed.

+When passed a selector string, returns matching DOM Elements from the document.

+When passed a function, sets the argument as a callback to be invoked on `DOMContentLoaded` event.

 #### `ajax`

+`_$.ajax(options)`

+Creates an HTTP request with given options and returns a `Promise` object.

 ### `DOMNodeCollection` Object

 #### `constructor`

+`constructor(elements)`

+Takes an array of HTML Elements and returns a `DOMNodeCollection` object.

 #### DOM Selection

 ##### `find`

+`find(arg)`

+Takes a selector string and returns all matching elements as a `DOMNOdeCollection` object.

 ##### `parent`

+`parent()`

+Returns parents of all elements as a `DOMNodeCollection` object.

 ##### `children`

+`children()`

+Returns children of all elements as a `DOMNodeCollection` object.

 #### DOM Manipulation

 ##### `html`

+`html([arg])`

+If passed an argument, sets inner HTML of all elements to argument.

+If called without an argument, returns the inner HTML of the first element.

 ##### `append`